ckw017/ckw017.github.io/about.md

 That's a picture of Berkeley's Campanile, with a few rounds of [primitive](https://github.com/fogleman/primitive) run on top of it to try to approximate it using geometric primitives.
 I personally really like the aesthetic, though I'll admit without looking closely it kind of seems like a blown-up low fidelity JPEG.

 <a name="Why-is-everything-so-dark?"></a>

 ---
-## Why is everything so dark?

-With respect to this website, I'm used to having [darkmode everywhere](https://darkreader.org).
-While I could just design the site in light-mode and then run the plugin on top of it, I wouldn't be designing the same thing user's are seeing.
-So I opted to just make my site dark by default.

-If you're asking outside of the context of this website, perhaps you're a victim of PG&E's power outages.

-<a name="Class-recommendations?"></a>

----
 ## Class recommendations?